Liquefy7822/Noisy-Project-v2/README.md

 ![Logo](https://i.imgur.com/wX8tC0d.png)
 # Noisy Project

 This project is aimed at helping maintain a quiet environment during O Level practical exams for students.
-It is designed and developed by students, likely for their fellow students appearing for these crucial exams.
+Students designed and developed it for their fellow students appearing for these crucial exams.

 The system uses a microphone to detect sound levels in the examination room.
 If the sound levels exceed a certain threshold, indicating potential noise disturbance, it displays a red light as a visual cue for students to remain quiet.
 Conversely, when the sound levels are within the acceptable range, it shows a green light, signalling that the environment is appropriately quiet.